spiceai/docs/spiceaidocs/docs/reference/spicepod/index.md

 ## About YAML syntax for Spicepod manifests (spicepod.yaml)

 Spicepod manifests use YAML syntax and must be named `spicepod.yaml` or `spicepod.yml`.
-If you're new to YAML and want to learn more, see "[Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml/)."
+If you are new to YAML and want to learn more, see "[Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml/)."

 Spicepod manifest files are stored in the root directory of your application code.